-Fortunately, the Arkansas Worker’s Compensation Commission (AWCC) was established to enforce the workers’ compensation laws in Arkansas and to ensure that all covered employers secure insurance coverage from commercial carriers or through self-insurance programs.
-Additionally, the AWCC regulates workers’ compensation awards to ensure that benefit providers make correct and timely payments to eligible claimants.
+Fortunately, the Arkansas Worker’s Compensation Commission (AWCC) was established to enforce the Workers’ Compensation laws in Arkansas and to ensure that all covered employers secure insurance coverage from commercial carriers or through self-insurance programs.
+Additionally, the AWCC regulates Workers’ Compensation awards to ensure that benefit providers make correct and timely payments to eligible claimants.
 While employers have the right to challenge a claim filed by a worker, some may abuse this authority and discretion.
 If you encounter resistance from your employer or the AWCC questions your claim, an experienced lawyer can fight for the benefits you are entitled to receive.
-To schedule a free and confidential consultation with a Fayetteville personal injury lawyer who has worked with many different types of workers and understands many of their common concerns call Ken Kieklak at Gunn, Mason, Kieklak, & Dennis LLP by dialing (479) 251-7767 or contact us online.
+To schedule a free and confidential consultation with a Fayetteville AR workers’ comp lawyer who has worked with many different types of workers and understands many of their common concerns call Ken Kieklak at Gunn, Mason, Kieklak, & Dennis LLP by dialing (479) 316-0438 or contact us online.

 Is a Gradual Onset Injury Considered an Accidental Injury?

 To begin, Workers’ Compensation covers accidental injuries which arise out of, and in the course of employment.
 These injuries cause internal or external harm to the body and are caused by a specific incident.
 Additionally, there needs to be a specific time and place that caused the injury.
 There are generally three exceptions to the specific incident, and time and place requirement:

 (1) rapid repetitive motion injuries, including carpal tunnel;